VielLosero/Dirty-System-From-Scratch/README.md

 Wait, wait, sources inside?
 Yes.

 ### The maker script (make.buildpkg.pkg-ver-arch-rel.sh).
+A maker script start with maker.buildpkg.
-The maker is the script that download the sources and make an other script, the (buildpkg.pkg-ver-arch-rel.sh) with the sources inside.
+The maker is the script that download the sources and check for updates.
+The maker make an other scripts, like new makers from new versions and builder scripts.
 This maker script have all in one place: download the sources, check it, and make the builder script that build the package.
 If you delete the builder and the package you can recreate it with the maker.
 The headers of the maker take the script name as reference to set the variables to work, so updating only the name of the script will update the variables inside and download the according version of the new sources files.
-We only need to verify/update the checksum and signature of the sources downloaded, read Changelog and audit the sources if we  want of course.
+We only need to verify/update the checksum and signature of the sources downloaded.
 ```
 # Get init data from filename.
 cd $(dirname $0) ; SWD=$(pwd) # script work directory